tableaux-conf/web/index.md

 TABLEAUX has been held every year since 1992.
 Starting in 1995, the proceedings have been published in Springer's LNCS/LNAI series.

+---

+You can contact the members of the Steering Committee by [e-mail](mailto:sc@tableaux-ar.org).